 Biz Stone is one of Twitter’s co-founders.
 He also was instrumental in the launches of Xanga, Blogger, Odeo, and Medium.
 His current startup is Jelly, a Q&A platform using images.

 Jelly was founded in April 2013 by Biz Stone and Ben Finkel.
-We chose the jellyfish to represent our product because it has a loose network of nerves that act as a "brain" similar to the way we envision loosely distributed networks of ... read more »
+We chose the jellyfish to represent our product because it has a loose network of nerves that act as a "brain" similar to the way...
+All Jelly news »

 Biz Stone is co-founder of Twitter, a real-time, one-to-many network that is changing the way people communicate around the world.
 Previously, Biz helped build other popular social media ser...
 All Biz Stone news »